 Green tea usually springs to mind when you think of Asia, but Korea is predominantly a coffee-drinking nation.
 There are dozens of coffee shops on each street, many neighboring each other.
 Head away from the numerous chain stores and try instead, a small independent coffee shop or a theme café for a more unique experience.
 Themed cafes range from Hello Kitty to knitting cafes to numerous dog and cat coffee shops, where you can play with kittens and puppies till your heart’s content.

 Needle Story Knit Café: Edae Station, exit #6, straight down and on your left.

+This is a great way for interns in South Korea to unwind.
 A jimjilbang is a sauna with a whole host of rooms, including ice rooms, coal rooms, and salt rooms.
 The bathing areas are designated men and women as both are no-clothing areas.
 Here you can dip in the various pools from -15 degrees to 40 degrees in your birthday suit before being scrubbed clean by an equally naked middle-aged man or woman.
 They are open 24-hours a day and are used by some people as cheap overnight accommodation.
 The Siloam Sauna near Seoul Station regularly sees tourists stay overnight on the heated floors before catching their early morning train.